 Chemicals in foods are a concern in the United States for many reasons.
-We are allowed, even encouraged, by food manufacturers and fast food restaurants to buy chemical foods for cheap.
+We are allowed, even encouraged, by food manufacturers and fast-food restaurants to buy chemical foods for cheap.
 The sad part is that we may pay later with our health.

 The American Academy of Pediatrics has urged that chemicals currently allowed into our food supply need urgent reform for the safety of children’s health as well.

 In this post, learn why we have so many chemicals in our food supply, which ones are banned across the world, and the possible short-term and long-term health effects these toxic ingredients may have on the body.
-Learn about foods to choose instead of chemical-laden foods too.
+Learn about foods to choose from instead of chemical-laden foods too.